 More Advanced Features

-Claude Code’s advanced toolkit goes beyond planning and sandboxing.
+Claude Code’s advanced toolkit goes further.
 Background tasks let long-running work continue while you keep chatting.
 Scheduled tasks support /loop for session-scoped recurring checks and /schedule for cloud-backed scheduled work.
-Session tools like /resume, /rename, and web handoff features make it easy to move between local CLI, the browser, and the desktop app.
+Session tools like /resume, /rename, and /teleport make it easy to move between local CLI, the browser, and the desktop app.

-There are also platform features that become important in daily use: voice dictation with /voice, Chrome integration with /chrome, remote control via /remote-control, browser-based web sessions, desktop-only previews and diff review, prompt suggestions, persistent task lists, and git worktree workflows with claude --worktree.
+There are also platform features for daily use: voice dictation with /voice, Chrome integration with --chrome, remote control via /remote-control, the /powerup interactive feature discovery lessons, persistent task lists, and git worktree workflows with claude --worktree.
 These all share the same permission system, so advanced usage is mostly about combining the right mode with the right surface.